 A centralized engineering software usage monitoring across all sites within the organization allows for a detailed and more accurate usage statistics from any combination of local or global license servers.
 This centralized view would easily allow the comparison between what the licenses that the organization purchased and the licenses that are actually being used, both in real-time and historical usage data.
 This functionality will ensure that the company stays compliant with all vendor agreements, thus avoiding costly penalties in case of vendor audits.

 Simulating various types of software license agreements – whether LAN, WAN, or Named-User, perpetual or subscription-based – using an advanced engineering software management tool functionality would allow CFOs to work with CIOs to determine which combination of license agreements would best fit the needs of the company.

 Attain a Better Negotiating Position

 Accurate metering and true active usage reports allow for better negotiations with software vendors so that contracts can be adjusted to match the documented usage of software licenses.
 Get discounts and tame maintenance costs by revisiting old software contracts.
-ESM tools help companies get more savings in negotiating Enterprise License Agreements by measuring and calculating true global concurrency of license usage, and producing accurate software reports across an entire organization.
+Engineering software management tools help companies get more savings in negotiating Enterprise License Agreements by measuring and calculating true global concurrency of license usage, and producing accurate software reports across an entire organization.

 Enable Chargeback Accounting

 An effective chargeback process starts with the accurate metering of software usage to get an overview of how engineering software assets are being deployed within the organization.
 Using actual usage data, the CFO, together with the CIO, can plan for future purchases and maintenance costs, and justify appropriate allocation of costs to different departments.
-A powerful ESM tool can help them better understand the business, implement company technology strategies and best practices, and achieve cost efficiency.
+A powerful engineering software management tool can help them better understand the business, implement company technology strategies and best practices, and achieve cost efficiency.